Masuddar/masuddar.github.io/_posts/2025-01-27-data-science-salary-in-india.md

 ### 3. What Factors Influence Data Science Salaries in India? 🤔
 <img src="https://images.pexels.com/photos/1495580/pexels-photo-1495580.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1" alt="Data Science" width="600" height="200">

 #### 3.1.
 Does Experience Define Your Worth?
-Experience isn’t just a number on your resume—it’s your story.
-The deeper your story, the better your salary. 🌱 Freshers start modestly, but as you gain expertise, your value skyrockets.
-Senior professionals often earn ₹25,00,000+, proving that patience pays (literally).
+Experience is more than years on a resume—it reflects your skills and growth.
+With more expertise, salaries rise significantly. 🌱 Beginners may start with lower pay, but earnings grow quickly as you build specialized knowledge.
+Senior roles can reach ₹25,00,000+ annually, showing how experience adds real value over time.

 ### 4. How Does Your Industry of Choice Impact Your Pay? 💼
 Not all industries are created equal—especially when it comes to salaries.
 Here’s where the big bucks lie: